AnkitJaiswal1605/ton-nft-challenge/README.md

 UI Design: Is the user interface visually appealing and user-friendly?
 Integration: How well does the UI interact with the smart contracts, and is the NFT collection easily accessible to users?
 Technical Proficiency: Are the smart contracts well-written?
 Is the Testnet deployment successful?
-Presentation: How effectively do the participants present their project and explain its features and purpose?
+Presentation: How effectively do the participants present their project and explain its features and purpose !!?